Kaelen-Tay-Kai-Gen/2D-Project-Team-6-APP/README.md

-# Term 5 2D Project
+# Term 5 2D Project: OPTIFLEX

 This project aims to develop a versatile full-stack Aggregate Production Planning (APP) software that optimizes workforce and inventory levels using Linear Programming.